How to Design a Small Bathroom

 Example Floorplan 3: Single Wall Layout

 By placing all fixtures along one wall of a small bathroom, you can keep the opposite side clear.
-This Single Wall Layout creates an open walkway, which feels less restrictive.
+This Single Wall Layout creates an open walkway, and is great for very narrow bathrooms or where plumbing is only available on one side.

 Floorplan 4: Opposite Wall Layout

 An opposite wall layout can also be used for small rectangular bathrooms that have more width or a doorframe in the centre.
+The sink and toilet sit on one wall, and you may be able to fit a bathtub with a shower on the other.

 Fixtures & Fittings for Small Bathrooms